Last update: Sep 20, 2023 07:25 a.m. EDT

 Can I register to vote on Election Day?

-California does offer in person registration on Election Day.
+Alabama does not offer registration on Election Day.

 How do I get help registering to vote?